-Application of CEDs during training could result in injury to personnel and should not be mandatory for certification.
+Application of CEDs during training could result in injuries and should not be mandatory for certification.

-The Training Manager should ensure that all training includes:
+The Training Manager should include the following training:

-- (a) A review of this policy. - (b) A review of the Use of Force Policy. - (c) Performing weak-hand draws or cross-draws to reduce the possibility of unintentionally drawing and firing a firearm. - (d) Target area considerations, to include techniques or options to reduce the unintentional application of probes near the head, neck, chest and groin. - (e) Handcuffing a subject during the application of the CED and transitioning to other force options. - (f) De-escalation techniques. - (g) Restraint techniques that do not impair respiration following the application of the CED.
+- (a) A review of this policy. - (b) A review of the Use of Force Policy.

+- (c) Performing weak-hand draws or cross-draws until proficient to reduce the possibility of unintentionally drawing and firing a firearm. - (d) Target area considerations, to include techniques or options to reduce the unintentional application of probes to the head, neck, area of the heart, and groin. - (e) Scenario-based training, including virtual reality training when available. - (f) Handcuffing a subject during the application of the CED and transitioning to other force options. - (g) De-escalation techniques. - (h) Restraint techniques that do not impair respiration following the application of the CED. - Proper use of cover and concealment during deployment of the CED for purposes of officer safety. - (j) Proper tactics and techniques related to multiple applications of CEDs.